Times Spent Outdoors: Priceless!

 Pronghorn Fawns Get Help Through Coyote Removal

-The Arizona Game and Fish Department was finishing a successful program to help the state's struggling antelope population.
+The Arizona Game And Fish Department was finishing a successful program to help the state's struggling antelope population.
 The department conducted lethal removal of coyotes until mid-April, to improve low fawn survival documented in the antelope herd in Game Management Unit 21.

 The removal efforts have been conducted in limited areas of Unit 21, located north of the Phoenix metropolitan area.
 Arizona's antelope populations have been struggling due to drought and other factors.
 The department is trying to help antelope in specific areas where herd declines have been severe.
 Coyote predation management will also help mule deer fawns in the unit.